Achievable logoAchievable logo

 The requirement for a person (typically a professional) to hold another person’s interest above its own in all matters

 Broker-dealers and agents are not held to a fiduciary standard when executing unsolicited transactions.
-A trade is considered unsolicited if the action was an investor’s decision without influence from a financial professional.
-The majority of trades executed by broker-dealers are not due to the result of recommendations from agents, and are therefore not subject to fiduciary rules.
-What exactly does this mean?
-Broker-dealers and agents don’t have to be as careful with their communications as investment advisers and IARs.
+A trade is unsolicited when the investor makes the decision without influence from a financial professional.
+Many trades executed by broker-dealers are not the result of an agent’s recommendation, so fiduciary rules often don’t apply.

 *Suitability standards relate to pursuing punitive actions against registered persons for making unsuitable recommendations.